learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 ![png](index_files/index_25_2.png)

-    /Users/lore.dirick/anaconda3/lib/python3.6/site-packages/matplotlib/figure.py:418: UserWarning: matplotlib is currently using a non-GUI backend, so cannot show the figure
+    <ipython-input-24-b0db10be8989>:17: UserWarning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure.
-      "matplotlib is currently using a non-GUI backend, "
+      fig.show()